larzraz/parser/README.md

-# parser
+# Parser
-## a little project I had been tasked to do for an internship
+## A little project I had been tasked to do for an internship